CHARMe-Project/djcharme/djcharme/docs/README.rst

 ~~~~~~~~~~~~~~~~~~

 The *suggest* call was developed for use by a faceted search tool.
 Using
-*suggest* you can retrieve lists of values for bodyType, citingType,
+*suggest* you can retrieve lists of values for *bodyType, citingType,
-dataType, domainOfInterest, motivation and organization.
+dataType, domainOfInterest, motivation* and *organization*.
 The results can be
 restricted by the use of filters, see the
 `CHARMeNodeICD <https://github.com/cedadev/djcharme/blob/develop/djcharme/docs/CHARMeNodeICD.pdf>`_
 for a full list of options.